WebOfTrustInfo/rwot11-the-hague/advance-readings/README.md

 ### [Credentialing-enabled Zero Trust Architecture for supply chains](./credentialing_enabled_ZTA_for_supply_chains.md)
    * by [Carsten Stöcker](mailto:carsten.stoecker@spherity.com), Spherity GmbH
    * and [Christiane Wirrig](mailto:christiane.wirrig@spherity.com), Spherity GmbH
    * ZTA is an important design philosophy to establish security mechanisms at the API layer of each individual IT resource for increasing API Endpoint Security.
-This paper discussed how credentials can enable ZTA mechanism aming ERP systems for supply chain use cases.
+This paper discusses how credentials can enable ZTA mechanisms to secure ERP systems for supply chain use cases.
    * #ABAC, #API-Endpoint-Security, #Authorisation, #Credentials, #SupplyChain, #Wallets, #ZTA

 ### [Defining a BIP 322 Signature Suite](./bip322-signature-suite.md)